UnitedHealth boosts outlook, again, after big Q3 numbers

 MINNETONKA, Minn.
-(AP) — UnitedHealth’s pharmacy benefit management business continues to fuel revenues and after putting up better-than-expected numbers for the third quarter, the nation’s largest health insurer raised its outlook for 2021 for the third time.
+(AP) — UnitedHealth’s Optum drug benefits division continues to outperform and after putting up better-than-expected numbers for the third quarter, the nation’s largest health insurer raised its outlook for 2021 for the third time.

 UnitedHealth runs UnitedHealthcare, a health insurance business that covers more than 48 million people mostly in the United States.
 Its Optum segment also runs one of the nation’s largest pharmacy benefit management operations as well as a growing number of clinics and urgent care and surgery centers.